How to Build a Food Delivery Website like Glovo or Domino’s AnyWare

 Now let’s get to the delivery itself.

-There are several ways how you can organize delivery.
+There are several ways of how you can organize delivery.

 #1: You hire employees for this purpose.
-Normally, it would be someone who’s ready to work full time, has a car, and responsible.
+Normally, it should be someone responsible who’s ready to work full time and has a car and a driving’s license.

 # 2: You use a third-party delivery service that provides you with everything necessary for container transportation.
-In most cases, such services assign one of their employees to you.
-They’ll be already trained to provide high-quality delivery.
+In most cases, such services assign one of their employees to your restaurant.
+They’ll have already been trained to provide high-quality delivery.

 Let’s take a look at the case!